ec500-software-engineering/case-study-zywan/README.md

 **why maxpooling:**

 Max pooling is a sample-based discretization process.
-The objective is to down-sample an input representation (image, hidden-layer output matrix, etc.), reducing its dimensionality and allowing for assumptions to be made about features contained in the sub-regions binned.
+The objective is to down-sample an input representation, reducing its dimensionality and allowing for assumptions to be made about features contained in the sub-regions.
 Also, it reduces the computational cost by reducing the number of parameters to learn and provides basic translation invariance to the internal representation.

 **why Adam:**